Hanumanasana: Front Splits Pose

-- Use a bolster under the pelvis to help support the body as you work on flexibility in the legs and the fronts of the groin muscles.
+- Use a bolster or blanket under your pelvis to support working on flexibility in the hamstrings and hip flexors.

 - Use blocks under your hands to keep the front and back of the torso evenly elongated.

-- Place a blanket under your back knee to facilitate the actions of the pose and to offer more padding.
+- Place a blanket under your back knee to offer more padding.

 - Place a blanket under your front heel to facilitate the actions of the pose.